bautt-s/bautt-s/README.md

 ##  Hard Skills 📚

-I’ve exposed myself to a wide variety of languages such as `Java, Python, SQL and JavaScript`.
-This way, I can read almost any code I see and _understand what is happening_.
+I have exposed myself to a wide variety of languages such as `Java, Python, SQL and JavaScript`.
+This way, I can read almost any code I see and truly _understand what is happening_.

 I would be prone to say that my **analytical thinking**, my **pattern recognition skills** and my **algorithmic-based reasoning** are very useful when I have the need to learn and/or adapt to a new programming environment.